brava-labs/brava-contracts/README.md

 ## 🚀 Development

 This project uses Hardhat for Ethereum development.
 The main configuration can be found in `hardhat.config.ts`.

+Notes:
+- The local Hardhat network forks mainnet at block 23096055.
+By default, it uses the Tenderly gateway via `TENDERLY_API_KEY`.
+If you prefer a different provider, ensure it has historical state at that block.
+- Most tests do not require optional credentials.
+Some integration tests (e.g., ZeroEx) will use the corresponding keys if provided.

 🔗 This project relies on the brava-ts-client.